RetroPie/RetroPie-Docs/docs/Overclocking.md

 I have been experimenting and you can see some of the results I have gotten in [this video](https://www.youtube.com/watch?v=dsrxdCtNzLg&feature=youtu.be),

-Tons of speed imrpovments on default settings there.
+Tons of speed improvements on default settings there.
 Many games that were unplayable or not booting now work.
 For example Moonwalker and Wild West Cowboys of Moo Mesa in mame alone.

 With N64 I do have to cycle between emulators and turn down video resolutions but I am getting highly playable results.